twogg-git/go-elevators/README.md

 **elevator validates if is it open for more passengers**
 - creates a variable current_requests = gets the count of current requests items by operations.elevator_id
-- if current_requests < max_transactions gets a current_requests items from requests by requests.elevator_id and requests.current_floor equals to next_floor and order by requests.created_at asc
+- if current_requests < max_transactions gets a current_requests items from requests by requests.elevator_id equals to null and requests.current_floor equals to next_floor order by requests.created_at asc
 - updates requests.elevator_id = operations.elevator_id where requests id are in previous result list

 **elevator closes**
-- updates operations.current_floor = next_floor
+- updates operations.current_floor = next_floor with operations.elevator_id equals to current elevator_id